tiy-dallas-fee-crash-courses/intro-to-web-tech-crash-course-2016-may-17/README.md

 ## The Iron Yard

 Want to learn more?
-We cover this and a whole lot more in our [Dallas Front-End Engineering course](https://www.theironyard.com/locations/dallas.html).
+We cover this in much greater detail as well as source control, how to use the terminal, life as a developer, and a whole lot more in our [Dallas Front-End Engineering course](https://www.theironyard.com/locations/dallas.html).
 It's a twelve-week intensive course designed to give you a kick-start into a new career.
 If you want more information about our campus or courses [you can visit our website](https://www.theironyard.com/locations/dallas.html).
 If you have questions or want more information, you can email us at <dallas@theironyard.com>.